-The rule identifies up to 16 different items that institutions must disclose to prospective students and the public about each of their programs, while providing ED the right to expand the list as it deems necessary.
-Items that may be required include program cost, length, graduation rates, placement rates, accreditation, mean and median student indebtedness and program cohort default rate.
+The rule identifies up to 16 different items that institutions must disclose to prospective students and the public about each of its programs, while providing ED the right to expand the list as it deems necessary.
+Items that may be required include program cost, length, graduation rates, placement rates, accreditation and average student indebtedness.
 Institutions may be required to aggregate disclosure data into multiple student cohorts such as graduates and non-graduates or students enrolled in the program as offered in different formats or lengths.
-These disclosure requirements take effect on January 1, 2017, until which time institutions must continue to comply with the existing disclosure requirements previously described.